-Private antitrust litigation, in particular follow-on damage litigation originating from cartel infringement decisions, might further increase in the future as a result of the growing popularity of the 2007 leniency programme of the Italian Competition Authority (the Authority) as well as the enactment of new legislation on consumers' representative actions (article 140-bis of the Consumers' Code - see question 18).
-On the other hand, as far as abuse of dominance cases are concerned, the development of follow-on damage litigation is expected to be negatively affected by the fact that the commitment procedure introduced in 2006 - by virtue of which, where the parties to an investigation offer suitable commitments to meet the concerns expressed by the Authority in its preliminary assessment, the proceedings may be closed without a finding of infringement by a final decision making those commitments binding on the companies concerned - seems to have in effect become the Authority's favourite enforcement tool.
+Private antitrust litigation, in particular follow-on damage litigation originating from cartel infringement decisions, might further increase in the future as a result of the growing popularity of the 2007 leniency programme of the Italian Competition Authority (the Authority) - which, however, the Authority to date has not applied in any proceedings leading to the adoption of a cartel infringement decision - as well as the enactment of new legislation on consumers' class actions (article 140-bis of the Italian Consumer Code - see question 19).
+On the other hand, the development of follow-on damage litigation is expected to be negatively affected by the fact that the commitment procedure introduced in 2006 - by virtue of which, where the parties to an investigation offer suitable commitments to meet the concerns expressed by the Authority in its preliminary assessment, the proceedings may be closed without a finding of infringement by a final decision making those commitments binding on the companies concerned - seems to have in effect become the Authority's favourite enforcement tool with reference to abuse of dominance cases.